By Howard Hills

 Wall Street Journal book review praises revisionist biography glossing over William Howard Taft’s legacy of failed territorial law and policy in Puerto Rico and other unincorporated territories.

 The Taft life story was written by Jeffrey Rosen, who is President & CEO of the National Constitution Center.
 The NCC is a historical museum in Philadelphia established by act of Congress to promote knowledge of the U.S. Constitution.
 Rosen uses his bully pulpit as head of this federally established government chartered corporation to write legalistic editorials often only pretending not to reveal his political opinions.
 Of course, even to the extent his legal scholarship may be politicized Rosen’s work is always promoted in the name of keeping the spirit of the U.S. Constitution alive.

 The law requires the NCC to be non-partisan, and there is bipartisan representation on the Board of Trustees.
-But it is obvious Rosen and the NCC staff default in favor of a somewhat left of center narrative.
+But one could argue Rosen and the NCC staff default in favor of a somewhat left of center narrative.
 Even so, the NCC regime under Rosen consistently demonstrates the intellectual agility and political finesse to create the illusion of even-handedness to appease centrist Republicans on the Board.
-On balance, however, the entrenched NCC regime clearly can’t help themselves from advancing a left of center narrative.

-Helfrich utterly fails to identify – because he obviously identifies with – the conspicuously ideological agenda of book author Rosen.
+Helfrich utterly fails to identify – because he obviously identifies with – the intellectual if not ideological agenda of book author Rosen.
 As a result Helfrich can offer zero insight into why Rosen thinks it’s important to idealize the public service legacy of Taft at the expense of both President Theodore Roosevelt and historical realism.

 Even the oddly contrived subtitle “Taking the Bully Out of the Pulpit” betrays how uncritically the WSJ book critic embraces the revisionist agenda author Jeffrey Rosen.
 Of course, when Roosevelt used the term “bully pulpit” to describe the presidency he was not using “bully” as a reference to boorish and domineering behavior Helfrich and Rosen no doubt would call “toxic masculinity.”

 Roosevelt was using the word “bully” to mean grand and empowering in a positive sense that enables a President to evoke American optimism.
-And, yes, even the idea of national exceptionalism that purveyors of liberal guilt dread as the harbinger of all types of dreadful nationalist extremism.
+For TR the word “bully” conveyed the idea of national exceptionalism that purveyors of liberal guilt dread as the harbinger of all types of dreadful nationalist extremism.

 The negative form of the word “bully” to denote anti-social aggression is the appropriate usage to describe how Taft treated the people of the Philippines when he was an imperious and pompous colonial overlord there.
 He also proved himself a judicial “bully” by stripping away the historical and constitutional meaning of statutory U.S. citizenship for the people of Puerto Rico in his infamous ruling in the 1922 case of Balzac v.
 Puerto Rico, as discussed below.

-Rosen’s deeper and more strident ideological themes are characterized by Helfrich as a response to “new populist forces seeking to undermine constitutional democratic principles in the U.S. and abroad.”
-This clearly is code for anti-Trump partisanship that no doubt goes unnoticed or even resonates well at NCC Board of Trustee meetings.
+Rosen’s deeper themes are characterized by Helfrich as a timely response to “new populist forces seeking to undermine constitutional democratic principles in the U.S. and abroad.”
+This clearly is code for anti-Trump partisanship that no doubt goes unnoticed, or perhaps even resonates well at NCC Board of Trustee meetings.
 Fine, we are not in the business of being critics, apologists or defenders regarding Trump’s modeling of presidential comportment, just noting Helfrich’s tone-deafness on what would constitute genuine non-partisanship for the head of NCC.

-Thus, we know better than to sit still for the misleading accounts of Taft’s “restraint” in the exercise of power, or misrepresentations as to his proclivity to manipulate legal and political principles, thereby infringing on separation powers to impose his personal will.
-We are not going to gloss over Taft’s self-described belief in the imperatives of American imperialist rights and duties to rule less civilized peoples without consent of the governed.
+Thus, we know better than to sit still for the misleading accounts of Taft’s “restraint” in the exercise of power, or to ignore unfounded denial by Rosen of his proclivity to manipulate legal and political principles, thereby infringing on separation powers to impose his personal will.
+We are not going to gloss over Taft’s own self-described belief in the imperatives of American imperialist rights and duties to rule less civilized peoples without consent of the governed.

-All of this is revisionism exalting subjective interpretation of purportedly character and expression of personality over and above objective historical facts about the actual record of actions by Taft as Governor of the Philippines, Secretary of War, President and Chief Justice.
+All of this is revisionism exalting subjective interpretation of purportedly superior character and expression of noble personality.
+This caricature is at odds with objective historical facts about the actual record of actions by Taft as Governor of the Philippines, Secretary of War, President and Chief Justice.

 To restore intellectual honesty to the historicity of Taft’s legacy, it is not enough to suggest readers take the time also to read The Imperial Cruise by James Bradley.
 That unorthodox little upstart of a book challenges and profoundly disturbs apologists for both Taft and Teddy Roosevelt, which commends it as an antidote to Rosen’s revisionism.

 Nor is it enough to recommend that readers go to the Foreword by former U.S. Attorney General Thornburgh, or to the discussion of Taft’s jurisprudence at Chapter 9, in the book Citizens Without A State, for a different perspective on Taft’s role in the failure of federal territorial law and policy in the 20th century.

-A link to PR51ST blog posts on Taft and his infamous ruling in the 1922 Balzac – or a discussion of Justice Harlan’s dissent in that case – is not where the discourse challenging Rosen’s thesis ends. http://www.pr51st.com/will-statehood-fly/
+A link to PR51ST blog posts on Taft and his infamous ruling in the 1922 Balzac – or a discussion of Justice Harlan’s dissent in that case – is not where the discourse challenging Rosen’s thesis ends.

-We have to remind readers it was Taft who presided over lavish dinner parties in Manila as Governor of the Philippines in the style of British viceroys in India, while the U.S. Army waged war on the independence movement.
-Tens of thousands of Filipino civilians and independence fighters were killed before nationalist leaders surrendered, after which the U.S. declared the intention to grant independence to the Philippines once the culturally inferior primitivism of the people had been corrected by American tutelage in principles of Anglo-Saxon heritage.
+Instead, we remind readers it was Taft who presided over lavish dinner parties in Manila as Governor of the Philippines in the style of British viceroys in India, while the U.S. Army waged war on the independence movement.
+Tens of thousands of Filipino civilians and independence fighters were killed before nationalist leaders surrendered.
+After which the U.S. declared the intention to grant independence to the Philippines, once the culturally inferior primitivism of the people had been corrected by American tutelage in principles of Anglo-Saxon heritage.

 We have to remember that as Roosevelt’s Secretary of War, Taft hosted the President’s daughter Alice Roosevelt and 40 members of Congress on an ocean liner tour of Japan, Korea, China and the Philippines.
 Bradley is not the only observer to argue Taft’s diplomatic missteps included foreign policy blunders that encouraged Japanese aggression and destabilized Asia.

-We have to remember that Taft ignored the rule of stare decisis (the doctrine of precedent) that requires the U.S. Supreme Court to follow precedent and settled law unless a decision to depart from it is credibly supported by fact and law.
+We have to remember that Taft ignored the rule of stare decisis (the doctrine of precedent) that requires the U.S. Supreme Court to follow settled law unless a decision to depart from it is credibly supported by fact and law.
 The standard and burden for departing from precedent was not satisfied in the 1922 case of Balzac v.
 Puerto Rico.
-The separation of “citizenship” for nationals in the unincorporated territories from U.S. Constitution is the legacy of Taft’s strong-arm tactics and aggressive activist jurisprudence in the Balzac case.
+The separation of “citizenship” for nationals in the unincorporated territories from protection under the U.S. Constitution is the legacy of Taft’s strong-arm tactics and aggressively activist jurisprudence in the Balzac case.

 Rosen also extols the administrative and political management skills of Taft.
 As if the presidency would be better in the hands of career bureaucrats and technocrats like…well, Rosen.
 If Rosen’s work on the Gore v.
 Bush case is any indication, one suspects Al Gore is the kind of “competent and efficient” government “expert” Rosen think we should have elected.